- INTERPOL Kigali

 - Team work and partnership;

-- Community relation focus;
+- Community relations focus;

 - Professional conduct, efficiency and effectiveness.